 Although there are several brands of ground augers on the market, their basic principle is the same.
 They consist of a length of metal rod with a corkscrew-shaped attachment that is inserted into the ground on the bottom end, and a loop or attachment point for a length of cable at the top end.

-Step #1.
-Screw into the ground
+1. Screw into the ground

 Depending on the type of auger you purchase, you will either need to connect a power drill to the top of the auger, or pass a length of rod through a loop at the top to screw the auger into the ground.
 Be careful to avoid drilling into rocky areas.

-Step #2.
-Cut and crimp cables
+2. Cut and crimp cables

 Determine where you will attach your steel cables to the shed.
 Cut the cables with enough extra length to create a wire crimp on both ends.

-Step #3.
-Attach the cables
+3. Attach the cables

 Loop the crimped end of one cable through the top of the ground auger.
 Extend the cable to its attachment point on the shed, and pull tight.
 Mark the length and install a wire crimp on the cable.
 Attach to the shed.
+Continue for all cables and augers.

-Expert Tip: One of the most secure ways to tie a shed down to the earth is to pass the length of steel cable over or through the top of the shed and connect it to a ground auger on the opposite side.
+Pro Tip: One of the most secure ways to tie a shed down to the earth is to pass the length of steel cable over or through the top of the shed and connect it to a ground auger on the opposite side.

 Mobile home tie downs